rajivbhati12/WebServiceBehaviourTest/README.md

 Features:

-* True Simple, human collaboration of Gherkin implementation via Cucumber
+* Effective way to stitch Gherkin & Junit
-* High Code coverage with minimal footprint via Advance Java8 - Reflection and Lambda
+* How to achieve High Code coverage with minimal footprint
-* Multi environment Support via Spring Annotation
+* Add Multi environment Support via Spring Annotation
-* Inbuild Reusability and Extensibility
+* How to pollinate build-in Reusability and Extensibility
 * Full support from simple single call API test to complex Multilayer API workflow test